Birkbeck2/web-development/workshop-7.md

 In this section you'll be making a contact form in HTML.

-17. Working in the repository you cloned, or in a different folder otherwise, make a contact form with fields for first name, last name, email address, and message.
+17. Working in the repository you cloned (if using Git), make a contact form with fields for first name, last name, email address, and message.

 18. Try styling the form, paying extra attention to the way the fields and buttons look.

-19. Without a working URL to submit the form to, it's difficult to test your form.
-Instead of testing it manually, upload it to the Nu HTML checker to validate the HTML.
+19. Without a working URL in the form's `action`, it's difficult to test your form.
+Instead of testing it manually, upload it to the [Nu HTML checker](https://validator.w3.org/nu/) to validate the HTML.

-20. When you are done, stage and commit the files to your Git history, push the commits to GitHub, and submit the assignment.
-This is optional, but it's good practice for the assessment workflow.
+20. When you are done, if you are using Git, stage and commit the files to the repository history, push the commits to GitHub, and submit the assignment.
+Again, this is optional, but it's good practice for the assessment workflow.

 ## Work on your website